-The Red wire at the top of the image connects the humidifier to the HUM connector in the furnace and the White wire connects to the ACC1 terminal in the equipment interface.
+The Red wire at the top of the image connects the humidifier to the HUM connector in the furnace and the White wire connects to the ACC1 terminal in the equipment interface The red and white wires connecting to the humidifier in the above photo have been replaced in my updated humidifier wiring method.
 The three cables coming from the left side of the equipment interface are (from top to bottom): the 8-conductor wire providing the main connections and power from the furnace, the other end of the white wire from the humidifier, and the re-purposed 6-conductor wire running upstairs to the existing thermostat location (with only 4 wires connected).

 Installing the Touch Screen

 Connecting the touch-screen thermostat unit was the final step.
 The thermostat comes apart into two pieces: the rear piece acts like a wiring harness, into which the four wires from the equipment interface connect.
 I snapped the small battery into the thermostat, then clicked it into place.
 I ran back downstairs, did a quick visual inspection to verify all my connections, then turned on the furnace’s breaker to power everything up.
 I ran upstairs and was greeted with a glowing thermostat: